plctlab/PLCT-Weekly/PLCT-Roadmap-2022.en.md

 ## Main project: Tarsier Project

-The Intelligent Software Research Center (ISRC) of the Institute of Software, Chinese Academy of Sciences (ISCAS) will incubate the Tarsier Project in 2021.
+The Intelligent Software Research Center (ISRC) of the Institute of Software, Chinese Academy of Sciences (ISCAS) incubated the Tarsier Project in 2021.
 The goal of the Tarsier Project is to promote support for the RISC-V platform in mainstream Linux distributions (including Debian/Ubuntu, Fedora, Arch Linux, Gentoo, openEuler, etc.) to match or exceed the level of support for the AArch64 platform.
 Specifically divided into the following different aspects:

 ### Tarsier Team

 The Tarsier Team was established at the end of 2021 and undertakes various specific tasks required by the software institute Tarsier Project.
 The Tarsier team in 2022 will start from the integration and testing of open source operating systems, and form a testing team of more than 300 full-time, part-time, interns and volunteers to provide more comprehensive quality assurance for the RISC-V software ecosystem and the status quo.

 All those interested in RISC-V and open source work are welcome to join us.
-Feel free to send an email to "Wu Wei <wuwei2016@iscas.ac.cn>" to inquire.
+Feel free to send an email to "Wei Wu <wuwei2016@iscas.ac.cn>" to inquire.
 At the same time, it also recruits repair kits and developers, and there is no limit to the number of people.

 ### Operating systems and common software optimized for RISC-V laptops